ellji/ellji.github.io/_posts/2018-01-12-Catharsis-in-Text-Format.md

 > It's not a binary choice - there are places inbetween those two options that mean that your community doesn't spill it's salt bags all over the place.
 You can contain and control, and direct discussion to more fruitful places.
 Your sub is not a healthy community - and one of the reasons why I snarked in the first place is that you might have reached your 500k milestone sooner if this all hadn't happened.
 I know that Bungie hasn't exactly made your lives easy, and this isn't a paying job, but you have put yourself in a position of stewardship over the direction over a very large community and I feel that you have done them a massive disservice.
 I feel that you have done *me* a massive disservice, and that is why I have left.

+There might me a even more less diplomatic version, but I'm not writing that.
+I am very specifically not writing that, because I am trying to not be that person.

 ***sigh.***

 One day I might be able to skip this step.